Man from Macedonia

 Hear Aaron's Interview with John Seigenthaler

-Click here to hear Aaron Johnson's interview with John Seigenthaler on Nashville Public Television's "A Word on Words."
-The program aired on Sunday, June 7, 2010.
-When you get to the , scroll down to the 06/07/2010 date and click the arrow.
+Aaron Johnson's indepth interview with John Seigenthaler on Nashville Public Television's "A Word on Words " aired on Sunday, June 7, 2010.
+To hear the interview click here.
+When you get to the list, scroll down to the 06/07/2010 date and click the arrow.

 See Aaron on "North Carolina People"